jewettaij/moltemplate/README.md

 (3.5 or higher recommended), and can run on MacOS, linux, or windows, if a suitable shell environment has been installed.
-(Note that python 2.7 may also work, but you must edit your PATH to install moltemplate instead of using pip.
+(Note that python 2.7 may also work, but you must edit your PATH to install moltemplate instead of using *pip*.
 Pip no longer works with old versions of python.)

 The *numpy* python module is also required.

 ## License